D6 motorway (Czech Republic): Relocations

 There are several parts of the I/6, which had to be relocated, to accommodate bypasses around important towns.
 These relocations meant that the old I/6 road was redesignated as road I/606.
 The 6.45 km relocation of the D6 in Krupá was put into operation in August 2024.

 Future developments

-The 9.2 km relocation of the D6 in Hořesedly is set to open in June 2025.
-Two months later, in September 2025, is the planned opening of the 5.2 km long bypass of Hořovičky.

 Several tenders have been issued for future construction, in, and east of Karlovy Vary.
 In 2024, a tender has been issued for 8 km long section between Bošov and Knínice, at a cost of nearly €170 million, and the section is now under construction.